Brazil

 New Brazil Visa Requirements for Americans, Canadians & Australians: What Travelers Need to Know in 2025

 Thinking about taking your dream vacation to Brazil?
 If you’re from the US, Canada, or Australia, make sure you’re up to date on the recent Brazil visa change affecting travelers from these countries.
-Effective April 10, 2025, Brazil has reintroduced its tourist visa requirement, reversing the visa-free policy that has been in effect since 2019.
+Effective April 10, 2025, Brazil has reintroduced its tourist visa requirement, reversing the visa-free policy in effect since 2019.
+Citizens from Australia, Canada, and the United States can apply for an electronic visa (e-Visa) to visit the country for tourism and business purposes.
+The e-Visa is valid for 10 years for U.S. citizens and 5 years for Canadian and Australian citizens, allowing stays of up to 90 days per year.

 Why the Change?

-Brazil initially lifted visa requirements in a move to boost tourism, especially around the Rio 2016 Olympics and beyond.
-However, the policy has now been reversed as part of a reciprocity initiative, meaning Brazil will apply the same rules to citizens of countries that still require visas from Brazilians.
+Brazil initially lifted visa requirements to boost tourism, especially around the Rio 2016 Olympics and beyond.
+However, the policy has now been reversed as part of a reciprocity initiative, meaning Brazil will apply the same rules to citizens of countries that still require Brazilians to obtain visas.

 Who Needs a Visa?

-If you’re a citizen of the U.S., Canada, or Australia, you must now obtain an e-visa before entering Brazil for tourism, business, or transit purposes.
-This applies to all travelers, regardless of previous visits.
+If you’re a citizen of the U.S., Canada, or Australia, you must now obtain a valid e-visa before entering Brazil for tourism, business, or transit purposes.
+Depending on your nationality, you may be required to obtain a visa to travel to Brazil for COP30.
+This applies to all applicants, including those from the United States visiting Brazil, regardless of previous visits.

 How to Apply for the Brazil e-Visa

-1. Visit the official e-visa application platform (Brazil’s government or consulate websites will provide the correct link).
+1. Visit the official e-visa application platform (links to the Brazilian government or consulate websites will provide the correct link and access instructions).

-Travelers are advised to apply at least two weeks in advance of their trip to avoid delays.
+Travelers are advised to apply at least two weeks before their trip to avoid delays.

 Don’t Get Caught Off Guard

 Many travelers are still unaware of this change.
 If you arrive without the proper visa, you will be denied boarding at your departure airport or refused entry upon arrival in Brazil.
-This has already caused confusion among some tourists, especially those booking last-minute flights.
+This has already caused confusion among some tourists, especially those booking last-minute flights for their travel arrangements.
+Travelers should be aware of the new requirements before entering Brazilian territory, as these entry rules apply to all visitors.

 Do you need $2000 to enter Brazil?

-No, you don’t need to pay $2,000 to enter Brazil, but you must provide proof of sufficient funds.
-As part of the visa application, travelers are required to demonstrate financial means, such as bank statements showing a balance of at least $2,000, recent pay stubs, or credit card statements.
+No, you don’t need to pay $2,000 to enter Brazil, but you must provide proof of sufficient funds as part of your visa application.
+As part of the visa application, travelers are required to submit documentation demonstrating financial means, such as bank statements showing a balance of at least $2,000, recent pay stubs, or credit card statements.
 Alternatively, a letter from a sponsor who will cover your expenses is acceptable.

 Final Travel Tip